"Alien Technology Near Your Neighbor"

 Colors & Graphic Modes

-Amiga 500 offers OCS graphics with up to 4,096 (HAM) colors on-screen.
-The Amiga has the unique ability to display multiple resolution modes at the same time, by splitting the screen vertically.
+The Amiga 500 offers OCS graphics with up to 4,096 (HAM) colors on-screen.
+It has the unique ability to display multiple resolution modes at the same time by splitting the screen vertically.

 - Planar graphics, with up to 5 bitplanes